 It’s that time to kick back and indulge in the holiday celebrations!
 While we don’t want to shy anyone away from the fun of parties, we want to remind you to always consider safety before planning your event.
 According to the National Fire Protection Association (NFPA), the U.S. Fire Department responded to an average of 790 house fires that began with faulty holiday decorations between 2015 and 2019.
 This startling statistic reminds us that things can go wrong if we don’t prepare beforehand.

-Whether arranging a Hanukah gathering or attending an unforgettable New Year’s Eve bash, stay current on the latest safety tips.
+Whether arranging a Christmas or Hanukah gathering or attending an unforgettable New Year’s Eve bash, stay current on the latest safety tips.
 We have listed them below so you can rejoice in the festivities without worry.

 - Have a fire escape plan.
 You should have one in place for members of your household, and advise your guests about it, too.
 If you don’t have a fire escape plan, you can find ideas for making one here.